huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 To activate pivotal tuning for both encoders, add the flag `--enable_t5_ti`.
 * When not fine-tuning the text encoders, we ALWAYS precompute the text embeddings to save memory.
 * **pure textual inversion** - to support the full range from pivotal tuning to textual inversion we introduce `--train_transformer_frac` which controls the amount of epochs the transformer LoRA layers are trained.
 By default, `--train_transformer_frac==1`, to trigger a textual inversion run set `--train_transformer_frac==0`.
 Values between 0 and 1 are supported as well, and we welcome the community to experiment w/ different settings and share the results!
-* **token initializer** - similar to the original textual inversion work, you can specify a token of your choosing as the starting point for training.
+* **token initializer** - similar to the original textual inversion work, you can specify a concept of your choosing as the starting point for training.
 By default, when enabling `--train_text_encoder_ti`, the new inserted tokens are initialized randomly.
-You can specify a token in `--initializer_token` such that the starting point for the trained embeddings will be the embeddings associated with your chosen `--initializer_token`.
+You can specify a token in `--initializer_concept` such that the starting point for the trained embeddings will be the embeddings associated with your chosen `--initializer_token`.

 ## Training examples